jenkhy/GW_Lab_Notebook/Culturing P. marinus/Plan for arrival of Jose's Perkinsus strains.md

 Check on the flasks whenever I am in the lab:
 - View the flasks under the microscope, take photos, and make observations by comparing them to what flask looked like on Day 1
-- Immediately place back in incubator
+- Immediately place back in the incubator